qnorsten/rhttpserve/README.md

 It defaults to listening on port 8090, but tries to read a value out of `PORT` if one is configured.

+### SSL/HTTPS support
+To serve the server over SSL/HTTPS the following enviromental variable need to be defined

+    $ export RHTTPSERVE_CERT_NAME=
+this value should be the name or path to the crt and key files, excluding fileextension e.g.

+    $ export RHTTPSERVE_CERT_NAME=default #default.crt and #defualt.key in working dir
+    or
+    $ export RHTTPSERVE_CERT_NAME=/home/user/certs/default #/home/user/certs/default.crt and /home/user/certs/default.key

 ### Client

 The client needs a private key and the host that the server